 “You have to be patient through the process but be active at the same time, which is a fine balance,” he said.

 All the acquisitions Bergstrom has been involved with have resulted from relationships he has formed with other contractors.

 “It’s not a quick thing,” he said.
 “It all starts with an exploratory conversation.”

 Bergstrom began talking with Mechanical Energy Systems’ owners, Joe and Donna Napolitano, around five years ago.
 The Napolitanos were exploring retirement options, and Bergstrom was interested in their air conditioning business, as well as their share of the solar market.
 Emotions can run high during this conversation and the eventual acquisition process, Bergstrom said.
 “It’s hard when you have a relationship with the owners.
 You respect them and want them to do well, and, at the same time, they’re trying to give you their baby,” he said.
 “They poured their blood, sweat, and tears into their companies for their entire lives.”

 To make the process less emotional for all involved, Bergstrom recommends bringing in third-party advisors.

-“Push to let a lot of the sometimes personal details be handled by a lawyer, accountant, or financial advisor,” he urged, noting this is especially beneficial for the seller.
+“Push to let the personal details be handled by a lawyer, accountant, or financial advisor,” he urged, noting this is especially beneficial for the seller.
 “It takes some of the emotion out of it, and the third-party person is able to help [the seller] understand that this is — or isn’t — a good deal.”